OvertureMaps/workshop/4-gers.md

 ## 3. Bridge Files

-Bridge files are published mappings of ID <--> Source IDs for Overture features with a meaningful record_id in sources.
+Bridge files are published mappings of ID <--> Source IDs for Overture features that came from an established dataset with a meaningful `record_id`.
+ML-Derived buildings, for example, do not have stable meaningful input IDs, but place records from Meta have corresponding IDs that reference public Facebook pages.

-A feature's `sources` attribute lists the original source of the feature, including an additional  Overture feature contains
+A feature's `sources` attribute lists the original source of the feature and any additional attributes that Overture has added.

+We can use the `meta` bridge file for places to easily map the GERS ID back to the source ID.

 1. Lookup the Facebook pages for the new places in Salt Lake City: